Dear Grands and Great-Grands,

 Donald was 43 when he traded his coveralls for aviators and began to teach rich people how to fly.
 He was 8 years old when he knew farming wasn’t for him and that flying was his future and he was 43 when he made it happen; 35 years is a long time to wait for your ship to come in.

 Look at it this way: Donald was 8 years old in 1930 when he knew farming wasn’t for him; it was the first year of the Great Depression and almost a decade before Pearl Harbor.
-Donald was 43 in 1965 when he moved the family off the farm to pursue aviation full time; news of Viet Nam and the Beatles and the Rolling Stones blared across the airwaves.
+Donald was 43 in 1965 when he moved the family off the farm to pursue aviation full-time; news of Viet Nam and the Rolling Stones blared across the airwaves.

 She loved getting to know the people at church.
 She came up with the idea of throwing “pew parties” where she would invite the people who sat in her pew, the pew behind her, and the pew in front of her, to a dinner party.
 She became infamous for her Sauerkraut & Nifflies recipe.
 After the party, she would move to the other side of the sanctuary and start all over again making a whole new set of friends.
 Four dinner parties per year and she soon knew everyone in the church.

 Darlene made friends easily, and some of her best friends she made at church.
 She volunteered with Sunday School and VBS and attended Bible Study.
 She joined a quilting group, and those women were her lifeline near the end of her life.
 She was a joiner, always interested and interesting.